pymc-devs/pymc-examples/myst_nbs/gaussian_processes/GP-Latent.myst.md

 +++

-The {class}`gp.Latent` class is a direct implementation of a Gaussian process without approximation.
+The {class}`gp.Latent <pymc.gp.Latent>` class is a direct implementation of a Gaussian process without approximation.
 Given a mean and covariance function, we can place a prior on the function $f(x)$,

 $$
 f(x) \sim \mathcal{GP}(m(x),\, k(x, x')) \,.
 $$

-It is called "Latent" because the GP itself is included in the model as a latent variable, it is not marginalized out as is the case with {class}`gp.Marginal`.
+It is called "Latent" because the GP itself is included in the model as a latent variable, it is not marginalized out as is the case with {class}`gp.Latent <pymc.gp.Marginal>`.
+Unlike `gp.Latent`, you won't find samples from the GP posterior in the trace with `gp.Marginal`.
 This is the most direct implementation of a GP because it doesn't assume a particular likelihood function or structure in the data or in the covariance matrix.

 +++